gardener/documentation/website/documentation/getting-started/features/certificate-management.md

 ## Certificate Management

 For proper consumption, any service should present a TLS certificate to its consumers.
 However, self-signed certificates are not fit for this purpose - the certificate should be signed by a CA trusted by an application's user base.
-Luckily, Let's Encrypt helps here by offering a signing service that issues certificates based on the ACME challenge (Automatic Certificate Management Environment).
+Luckily, Issuers like Let's Encrypt and others help here by offering a signing service that issues certificates based on the ACME challenge (Automatic Certificate Management Environment).

 There are plenty of tools you can use to perform the challenge.
 For Kubernetes, cert-manager certainly is the most common, however its configuration is rather cumbersome and error prone.
 So let's see how a Gardener extension can help here.